Literacy Lab

 2020-2024

 Reading for pleasure is important for social, emotional and academic development.
-It helps us relax, learn new things and explore our emotions.
-However, research has shown that motivation to read often declines during the teenage years.
-While some research has investigated why this might be the case, very few projects centre young people’s voices when trying to understand their reading experiences and find ways to support them to (re)discover a love of reading.
+It helps us relax, learn new things, and explore our emotions.
+But motivation to read often declines during the teenage years.
+We worked directly with young people to get their perspectives on why this is the case, and what they think we can do about it.

 Project Team: